 2. Periyar Wildlife Sanctuary

 Periyar Wildlife Sanctuary is a perfect example of rich and dynamic wildlife and the biggest and most popular among Wildlife Sanctuaries in Kerala.
 Spread across 925 sq km of protected forest, the 350 sq km was later declared in the year 1982 as the National Park.
-The Periyar wildlife sanctuary also features tiger reserve and elephant reserve, as it is home to the massive population of tigers and elephants.
+The Periyar wildlife sanctuary also features tiger reserve and elephant reserve, as it is home to a massive population of tigers and elephants.
+This is one of the most renowned wildlife sanctuaries of South India known for wild elephants and thickly established Western Ghats forests.
 Apart from tigers and elephant, the four main species that can be seen at Periyar Wildlife Sanctuary are Nilgiri Langur, Gee’s Golden Langur, Lion-Tailed Macaque, and Bonnet Macaque.

 How to reach Periyar Wildlife Sanctuary?